 It would be a major advantage to be aware of how syphilis is spread and transmitted so that you can avoid putting yourself in situations where you become exposed to it.
 Here are the most common ways of syphilis transmission:

 Transmission of syphilis usually happens if a person comes into contact with lesions on a patient while engaging in sexual activities.
 Males are more prone to being affected by syphilis as compared to females.

 The syphilis bacterium spreads from the initial ulcer of an affected person to the skin or mucous membranes of the genital section, the mouth, or the anus of a sexual partner.
 It also could go through broken skin on other parts of the body.
 It is very fragile, and the sickness is almost always get spread around by intimate contact.

 Syphilis can also be passed on from a pregnant lady with syphilis to her unborn child, who may be delivered with serious intellectual and physical difficulties because of this STD.

-Other ways of transmitting syphilis are direct contact with a syphilis sore on the body of an affected person, transfusion of syphilis-contaminated blood, and having multiple sex partners.
+Other ways of transmitting syphilis are direct contact with the sore on the body of an affected person, transfusion of syphilis-contaminated blood, and having multiple sex partners.